TarasOsiris/unity-game-programming-patterns/README.md

-unity-game-programming-patterns
+Game Programming Patterns in Unity3d
 ===============================

-Game Programming Pattern Examples in Unity3D
+This project is inspired by [Game Programming Patterns Project](http://gameprogrammingpatterns.com/) by [munificent](https://github.com/munificent) and shows some implementations of game programming patterns in Unity game engine.

 ### Currently implemented: